TxmMinh/txmminh/README.md

 > In my free time, I write code, develop software, read technology blogs, and research AI.

-## 🔭 I’m currently working as a Java Developer at Sparkminds
+## 🔭 I’m currently working as a Full-stack Developer at Sparkminds

-> Responsible for the design, development, and management of Java-based applications
+> Responsible for designing, developing, and managing applications based on Java and React.js.

 ## Contact information